 Expenditure incurred wholly and exclusively in connection with such transfer

 The cost of acquisition of the asset and the cost of any improvement

-The consideration of sales and expenses in connection with the transfer in the Indian rupee should be converted into the currencies that were first used at the time of starting the investment.
-This should be done by taking the average of TTBR and TTSR rates on the date of transfer.
+The consideration of sales and expenses in connection with the transfer in INR should be converted into the currencies that were initially used to purchase the investment.
+This can be done by taking the average of the TTSR (Telegraphic Transfer Buying Rate) and the TTBR (Telegraphic Transfer Selling rate) on the date of transfer.

-Similarly, the cost of acquisition should also be converted using the average rate on the day of acquisition
+Similarly, the cost of acquisition should also be converted using the average rate on the day of acquisition.

 If there are any resultant capital gains, they should also be converted using the TTBR rate on the date of transfer.

 The Second Proviso of Section 48 of Income Tax Act offers indexation benefits to taxpayers who have realised long term capital gains upon sale or transfer of any long term capital asset (LTCA).
 Unlike the First Proviso, the Second Proviso is not applicable to non-resident Indians.

 Resident individuals can calculate their total income that’s taxable under the heading - capital gains by accounting for indexed cost of the improvement and indexed acquisition cost.
 The cost incurred while making improvements and modifications to the asset can be claimed as a deduction.

 The Third Proviso under Section 48 of Income Tax Act states that the First and Second Proviso will not be applicable when Rule 112A is being taken into account.